 Reaction of British Government in India

 On the issue of the demand for Purna Swaraj, the reaction of British Government in India was stiff and uncompromising.
 Indian National Congress demand of termination of British rule would completely disrupt the governmental machinery.
 After this incidence, the All-India Congress Committee met in Bombay (now called Mumbai) on 7th August.
 It again approved that the Working Committee's resolution demanded the immediate end of British rule.
 But in the early hours of 9th August, M.K Gandhi and the members of the Working Committee were arrested.
 Over the period of time, all important leaders of the Congress throughout the country had been taken into custody.
 Moreover, the Congress committees were declared unlawful associations by the British Government.
 The arrest of the Congress leaders brought about a serious disorder in the country.
 The Government however was ready and took firm steps to suppress the disturbances.

 The Gandhi-Jinnah meeting took place on 9th of September 1944 to discuss the Partition of India.
 The talks continued under a veil of secrecy till the 27th, when the correspondence which had accompanied the talks was released and the failure to reach agreement was announced.
 On 24th September, Gandhiji had made a concrete offer to Jinnah, stating that he was willing to recommend to the Congress and the country the acceptance of the claim for separation which was contained in the League's Lahore resolution of 1940.
-He had proceeded on the assumption that India was not to be regarded as two or more nations, but as one family consisting of many members, including those Muslims living in Baluchistan, Sind and the North-West Frontier Province, parts of the Punjab, Bengal and Assam.
+He had proceeded on the assumption that India was not to be regarded as two or more nations, but as one family consisting of many members, including those Muslims living in Baluchistan, Sind and the North-West Frontier Province, parts of the Punjab, Bengal (now West Bengal) and Assam.